PHASE THREE: DISCARD

 9. Cries, begs, pleads and other assorted attempts at emotional manipulation

 11. Refuses to accept any boundaries you try to instill and continues to call, text, show up at your house or job in an attempt to force you, manipulate you or scare you into reconciling.
-He may even stalk you to the point you are in fear or have to seek police intervention.
+They may even stalk you to the point you are in fear or have to seek police intervention.
 Hoovering

 Are you emotionally reeling every minute trying to understand how someone you thought you loved and who you believed loved you could treat you as cruelly and terribly as they have? narcissistic abuse